zarthur/CSCC-Fundamentals-Android-Notes/week_04/readme.md

 corresponding key.
 A hash code is an integer value mapped to from the key value using a hash function.
 In Java, the default hash code is determined by the `.hashCode()` method.
 A HashMap makes no guarantee about order.
 Let's look at a modified version of the previous example.
+In general, a HashMap performs better than a TreeMap with regard to accessing elements.

 ```Java
 package com.myname.week_04;